-The hypothetical Initial Value of the Lesser Performing Index of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value of either Index.
+The hypothetical Initial Value of the Least Performing Index of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value of any Index.
 The actual Initial Value of each Index is the closing level of that Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
 For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this pricing supplement.

-Each hypothetical total return or hypothetical payment at maturity set forth below is for illustrative purposes only and may not be the actual total return or payment at maturity applicable to a purchaser of the notes.
-The numbers appearing in the following table have been rounded for ease of analysis.
+Each hypothetical payment set forth below is for illustrative purposes only and may not be the actual payment applicable to a purchaser of the notes.
+The numbers appearing in the following examples have been rounded for ease of analysis.